mchenggit/kabanero-event/architecture/README.md

 - the default namespace is the name of the service followed by the name of the stage.
 For example, `ui-qa`.

-Here is a one stage workflow just for test builds:
+Here is another example, a one stage workflow just for test builds:
 ```
 apiVersion: tekton.dev/v1alpha1
 kind: KabaneroWorkflow